bloxstreet/support/docs/hr-information/frequently-asked-questions.md

 ### <font color="#C21807">I am unable to attend my scheduled session, so what should I do?</font>
 If you are unable to attend your scheduled session, you must find a suitable replacement as soon as possible.
 Additionally, inform the SHR scheduler immediately in [#session-claiming](https://discord.com/channels/323081832071561216/889200177536196608) about the change.

-### <font color="#C21807">What is Hyra?
-Am I required to sign up?</font>
-Hyra is an activity tracker that counts the amount of time you spend at the store.
-In order to view this information yourself, you must make an account.
-However, this is not mandatory.
-Even if you do not own an account, activity will still be tracked.

 ### <font color="#C21807">Someone claims to have purchased their rank, but Jupiter did not rank them.
 What should I do?</font>
 Instruct the individual to create a ticket in the BloxStreet Discord server.
 Do not rank the player.